Leave of Absence

 Details from the Department of Education are as follows:

-- The amendments make clear that headteacher may not grant any leave of absence during term time, except in very exceptional circumstances.
+- The amendments made it clear that headteacher may not grant any leave of absence during term time, except in very exceptional circumstances.
 Holidays for reasons of convenience or price do NOT qualify.
 Exceptional circumstances are absences due to, for example, military movement, funerals, weddings and terminal illness or bereavement of a parent of sibling.

 - In exceptional circumstances, if leave is granted, the headteacher should determine the number of school days a child can be away from school.